Gleejr/osticket-prereqs/README.md

 </p>

 <p>
-32. Go back to IIS and restart the server again. (repeat step 28)
+32. Go back to IIS and restart the server again (repeat step 28).
 </p>

 <p>
-33. Inside IIS click on the drop down arrow for "sites", click on the drop down arrow for "default web site", click on "osTicket", and on the right side of the screen click on "browse *.80(http)".
-This should bring you to a webpage for osTicket installer.
+33. Inside IIS, click on the drop-down arrow for 'Sites,' then click on the drop-down arrow for 'Default Web Site,' further click on 'osTicket,' and on the right side of the screen, click on 'Browse *.80 (HTTP).'
+This should bring you to a webpage for the osTicket installer.
 </p>

 <p>